WillACosta/flutter_currency_micro_app/README.md

 # UI and Design

-The app was designed with an simple and minimalist purpose, we use the concepts of design tokens and atomic design, you can find more about in the [figma file](https://www.figma.com/file/aBGCDeRuqnngXxhlY4p2O9/Currency-Converter-App-Case-Study?node-id=45%3A39&t=5egYOZqyjrlwngih-1).
+The app was designed with an simple and minimalist purpose, we use the concepts of design tokens and atomic design, you can check on [figma file](https://www.figma.com/file/aBGCDeRuqnngXxhlY4p2O9/Currency-Converter-App-Case-Study?node-id=45%3A39&t=5egYOZqyjrlwngih-1).

 The app has supports for dark and light mode, you can find all components and tokens